8485

-8485, also known as Eighty, is a Canadian singer, songwriter, and music producer.
-She is affiliated with the underground hyperpop scene and frequently collaborates with other experimental artists, such as Anamanaguchi, Aldn, Danny Brown, Ericdoa, Midwxst, Underscores, and Whethan.
+8485 or Eighty is a Canadian singer, songwriter, and music producer.
+She is affiliated with the hyperpop scene and formerly of the collective Helix Tears.
+She frequently collaborates with other experimental artists, such as Anamanaguchi, Aldn, Danny Brown, Ericdoa, Midwxst, Underscores, and Whethan.

 Early life

-8485 began playing in punk bands at 14 years old, performing Billy Talent covers and penning songs inspired by Breaking Benjamin and Pierce the Veil.
+8485 began playing in post-hardcore bands at 14 years old, performing Billy Talent covers and penning songs inspired by Breaking Benjamin and Pierce the Veil.
 She described her musical influences at 18 years old as "Tumblr pop girls", specifically citing Grimes' Art Angels and Marina and the Diamonds' Electra Heart.
 An October 2020 profile described her as an indie singer and guitarist whose career began in Toronto, Canada.